What Is an SEO Audit?

 And what we can’t deny is that speed is critical.

-In fact, looking at user behaviors, Google has published data to show that the chance of a user bouncing significantly increases the slower a page loads.
+Looking at user behaviors, Google has published data to show that the chance of a user bouncing significantly increases the slower a page loads.

 It is more important than ever that your site is fast, both from SEO and UX perspectives.

-This will highlight any issues, and you can then move over to Google PageSpeed Insights to receive recommendations on specific actions to take to see improvements.
+Next, move over to Google PageSpeed Insights to receive recommendations on specific actions to take to see improvements.

 You can also find more recommendations in our guide on how to improve your PageSpeed score.